-Saskatchewan doesn't have a "practice ready" assessment program for specialists.
-Instead, the province relies on the Royal College of Physicians and Surgeons of Canada (RCPSC) to determine if a specialist’s training is recognized.
-Please contact the RCPSC to find out what you need to do to become eligible to write their examinations and become certified.
+Saskatchewan relies on the Royal College of Physicians and Surgeons of Canada (Royal College) to determine if a specialist’s training is recognized.
+Please contact the Royal College to find out what you need to do to become eligible to write their examinations and become certified.

-In addition, the RCPSC has very specific training requirements.
+In addition, the Royal College has very specific training requirements.
 If your training was provided in an approved jurisdiction then you must review the training requirements by your specialty/sub-specialty to determine if you meet the requirements.

-Inquiries respecting the requirements of the RCPSC for certification should be directed to the College directly.
-The RCPSC contact information can be found on its website's contact us page.
+Inquiries respecting the requirements of the Royal College for eligibility and certification should be directed to the College directly.

-If you do not meet the requirements as defined by the RCPSC, you will need to pursue entry into a residency program in Canada.
+If you do not meet the requirements as defined by the Royal College, you will need to pursue entry into a residency program in Canada.
 For more information regarding the Canadian Resident Matching Service (CaRMS) and the eligibility requirements for each specialty and school visit.